surma/surma.dev/content/things/portrait-mode.md

 </figure>

 The point on the left is often just called “object”, while point on the right is called the “image”.
-From this _geometric_ construction we can derive a nice formula describing the relationship between the object’s distance and the image’s distance from the center of the lens:
+From this _geometric_ construction of where the image will be, we can derive a nice formula describing the relationship between the object’s distance and the image’s distance from the center of the lens:

 <figure>